Peking opera: Chou

 Beneath the whimsical persona of the Chou, a serious connection to the form of Beijing opera exists.
-The Chou is the character most connected to the guban, the drums and clapper commonly used for musically accompaniment during performances.
+The Chou is the character most connected to the guban, the drums and clapper commonly used for musical accompaniment during performances.
 The Chou actor often uses the guban in solo performance, especially when performing Shu Ban, light-hearted verses spoken for comedic effect.
 The clown is also connected to the small gong and cymbals, percussion instruments that symbolize the lower classes and the raucous atmosphere inspired by the role.
 Although Chou characters do not sing frequently, their arias feature large amounts of improvisation.
 This is considered a license of the role, and the orchestra will accompany the Chou actor even as he bursts into an unscripted folk song.
 However, due to the standardization of Beijing opera and political pressure from government authorities, Chou improvisation has lessened in recent years.
 The Chou has a vocal timbre that is distinct from other characters, as the character will often speak in the common Beijing dialect, as opposed to the more formal dialects of other characters.

 Training

-Becoming a Peking opera performer requires a long and arduous apprenticeship beginning from an early age.
-Before the 20th century, pupils were often handpicked at a young age by a teacher and trained for seven years on contract from the child's parents.
-Since the teacher fully provided for the pupil during this period, the student accrued a debt to his master that was later repaid through performance earnings.
+Becoming a Peking opera performer takes a long and difficult apprenticeship starting at an early age.
+Before the 20th century, students were often picked personally at a young age by a teacher and trained for seven years on account of the contract from the child's parents.
+Since the teacher fully provided for the student during this period, the student accrued a debt to his master that was later repaid through performance earnings.
 After 1911, training took place in more formally organized schools.
-Students at these schools rose as early as five o'clock in the morning for exercises.
-Daytime was spent learning the skills of acting and combat, and senior students performed in outside theatres in the evening.
-If they made any mistakes during such performances, the entire group was beaten with bamboo canes.
-Schools with less harsh training methods began to appear in 1930, but all schools were closed down in 1931 after the Japanese invasion.
+Students at these schools rose as early as five o'clock in the morning for exercise.
+Daytime was spent learning the skills of acting and combat, and senior students performed in outside theaters in the evening.
+The entire group was beaten with bamboo canes if they made any mistakes during such performances.
+Schools with less harsh training methods began appearing in 1930, but all schools were closed in 1931 after the Japanese invasion.
 New schools were not opened until 1952.

 Performers are first trained in acrobatics, followed by singing and gestures.
 Several performing schools, all based on the styles of famous performers, are taught.
 Some examples are the Mei Lanfang school, the Cheng Yanqiu school, the Ma Lianliang school, and the Qi Lintong school.
 Students previously trained exclusively in the art of performance, but modern performance schools now include academic studies as well.
 Teachers assess the qualifications of each student and assign them roles as primary, secondary, or tertiary characters accordingly.
-Students with little acting talent often become Peking-opera musicians.
+Students with little acting talent often become Peking opera musicians.
 They may also serve as the supporting cast of foot soldiers, attendants, and servants that is present in every Peking-opera troupe.
 In Taiwan, the Ministry of National Defense of the Republic of China runs a national Peking-opera training school.